kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-13-iwmw17-piero-tintori.md

   - live
 cc: BY-SA
 ---

-### 5 Conversion Techniques that Higher Ed Can Learn From eCommerce

 Despite the slightly linkbait title, Piero managed to cram quite a lot of practical things to try in a short space of time, not going into tons of depth, but a really handy starting g point of things to try.